fwenai/Edit_and_Finetuning/README.md

 conda edit_and_finetuning_env create -f environment.yml
 ```
 ### Edited and finetuning,
-for each edited knowledge,
+The following script completes the following steps for each edited knowledge instance,
 1. create a train dataset that is irrelevant to the edited knowledge
 2. sample a validation dataset for stopping criteria
 3. perform knowledge edition
 4. perform downstream finetuning
 5. compute the edited knowledge retention rate